Table of Contents

 - Note that formatting will cause DATA LOSS on your hard drive, if you need the data, then data recovery is necessary.

-On the device manager or the disk management on your computer, if your external hard drive shows as RAW or Unallocated, it means you need to format your hard drive.
+In Device Manager or Disk Management on your computer, if your external hard drive shows as RAW or Unallocated, it means you need to format your hard drive.

 Step 1.
 Connect the Seagate external hard drive to your PC and open Disk Management.